jponge/izpack-full-svn-history-copy/izpack-testlangpacks/trunk/ReadMeNow.txt

 Finds ID's which are not needed anymore
 Finds unknown attributes in elements
-Finds unknown elements (means elements which are not supported)
+Finds unknown elements (means elements which are not supported) Check only base file (no other xml files needed) Finding possible same strings (finding with last word in the ID which consists of two words or more, e.g. id="CheckedHelloPanel.headline" so "headline" words are searched.
+This helps to find translations in same context to check if they are translated as a same way.
+This is helpfull when there have been several persons to translate the language files.)

 The program is totally independent: it won't need any IzPack's classes to compile or run.